-Lauren E. Provost, PhD, joined the faculty in the School of Cybersecurity, Data Science, and Computing at Norwich University in 2021.
+Lauren E. Provost, Ph.D., joined the faculty in Norwich University’s School of Cybersecurity, Data Science and Computing in 2021.
 Her background includes over a decade of cybersecurity experience in ethical hacking of networks and cloud containers.

-Dr. Provost lives with her husband, two daughters and many rescue animals.
+Provost lives with her husband, two daughters and many rescue animals.
 When not working on Norwich activities, she enjoys time with her horses and reading.